ltzmax/maxcogs/CONTRIBUTING.md

 ## PR is always welcome at anytime.

-feel free to do bug fixes or things you wanna improve, i am always up to more than just fixes.
+- feel free to do bug fixes when you see something that aren't working or are missing.

 ## When you do PR's you need to remember two things:
 always use following: